 The sample script that you run in Step 4 pushes the healthcare EHR auditing data from text file to the connector API so that it can be used by the insider risk management solution.
 This sample script isn't supported under any Microsoft standard support program or service.
 The sample script is provided AS IS without warranty of any kind.
 Microsoft further disclaims all implied warranties including, without limitation, any implied warranties of merchantability or of fitness for a particular purpose.
 The entire risk arising out of the use or performance of the sample script and documentation remains with you.
 In no event shall Microsoft, its authors, or anyone else involved in the creation, production, or delivery of the scripts be liable for any damages whatsoever (including, without limitation, damages for loss of business profits, business interruption, loss of business information, or other pecuniary loss) arising out of the use of or inability to use the sample scripts or documentation, even if Microsoft has been advised of the possibility of such damages.

-Azure AD application ID (also called the app Id or client Id)
+Microsoft Entra application ID (also called the app Id or client Id)

-Azure AD application secret (also called the client secret)
+Microsoft Entra application secret (also called the client secret)

 Tenant Id (also called the directory Id)